 Defendants may request to be heard by an outside hearing officer.
 Recommendations for revocation are made to the New Mexico State Game Commission, which has final authority to revoke privileges.

-New Mexico is a member of the Interstate Wildlife Violator Compact and will recognize the suspension or revocation of license privileges of any person listed as a wildlife violator by another participating state.
+New Mexico is a member of the Interstate Wildlife Violator Compact (IWVC) and may recognize the suspension or revocation of license privileges of any person listed as a wildlife violator by another participating state.
+New Mexico will notify IWVC of all revocations, and other states may reciprocate N.M. revocations.
 Contact NMDGF Field Operations for specific information at: (505) 476-8065.

 Sporting arms may be seized and forfeited if used to take, attempt to take, illegally possess or transport big game during a closed season; if used while exceeding the bag limit for big game during an open season; or if used to take or attempt to take big game with the use of a spotlight or artificial light.
 Vehicles used by anyone charged with spotlighting or hunting with the aid of artificial light may be confiscated at the scene and are subject to forfeiture and sale upon conviction.